Make a Focaccia Bag Face Mask

 7) Below is the nose wire stitched in place.

 8) You're done!
 Wear your mask whenever you might be near other people.
-It's even washable although you might need to replace the wire from time to time to keep your mask in perfect shape.
+It's even washable although you mind need to replace the wire from time to time to keep your mask in perfect shape.
 Please stay safe out there.